-- 1. The city will strive to maintain a diversified and stable revenue base as protection from short-term fluctuations in any one revenue source and to ensure its ability to provide ongoing service. - 2.
-Restricted revenue shall only be used for the purposes legally permissible and in a fiscally responsible manner.
-Programs and services funded by restricted revenue will be clearly designated as such. - 3.
-A balance will be sought in the revenue structure between the proportions of elastic and inelastic revenues.
+- 1. The city will strive to maintain a diversified and stable revenue base as protection from short-term fluctuations in any one revenue source and to ensure its ability to provide ongoing service. - Restricted revenue shall only be used for the purposes legally permissible and in a fiscally responsible manner.
+Programs and services funded by restricted revenue will be clearly designated as such. - A balance will be sought in the revenue structure between the proportions of elastic and inelastic revenues.
 New sources of revenue will be sought to achieve the desirable balance. - 4.
-Each time a new revenue source or a change in the rate of an existing source is considered, the effect of this change on the balance of elastic and inelastic revenue will be thoroughly examined by the Department of Finance and Management. - 5.
-The treatment and deposit of one-time or unexpected revenues will be decided upon on a case by case basis.
+Each time a new revenue source or a change in the rate of an existing source is considered, the effect of this change on the balance of elastic and inelastic revenue will be thoroughly examined by Finance and Management.

-K. Debt Issuance and Management
+K. Debt-Issuance and Management

-1. The Ohio Revised Code Section 133.05 provides that the total net debt (as defined by the ORC) of a municipal corporation, whether or not approved by the electors, shall not exceed 10.5 percent of the total value of all property in the municipal corporation as listed and assessed for taxation.
+- 1. The Ohio Revised Code Section 133.05 provides that the total net debt (as defined by the ORC) of a municipal corporation, whether or not approved by the electors, shall not exceed 10.5 percent of the total value of all property in the municipal corporation as listed and assessed for taxation.
 In addition, the unvoted net debt of municipal corporations cannot exceed 5.5 percent of the total taxation value of property.
-The statutory limitations on debt are measured by the ratio of net debt to tax valuation and expressed in terms of a percentage.

-- 2. The city will not incur debt to finance current operations. - 3.
+The statutory limitations on debt are measured by the ratio of net debt to tax valuation and expressed in terms of a percentage. - 2.
+The city will not incur debt to finance current operations. - 3.
 The city may issue debt for a qualifying capital project if the cost of the asset is at least \$5,000 and the useful life of the asset, as determined by the City Auditor, is at least five years. - 4.
 Debt will not be issued for periods exceeding the useful life of the project or asset. - 5.
 Periodic reviews of outstanding debt will be undertaken to determine refunding opportunities. - 6.
 Refunding will be considered if and when there is a positive net economic benefit or the refunding is essential to modernize covenants to improve operations and management.